seamplex/feenox/doc/feenox.markdown

 Flag that indicates whether the overall calculation is over.

-### `done_outer`

-Flag that indicates whether the parametric, optimization of fit calculation is over or not.

-It is set to true (i.e. $\neq 0$) by feenox whenever the outer calculation is considered to be finished, which can be that the parametric calculation swept the desired parameter space or that the optimization algorithm reached the desired convergence criteria.
-If the user sets it to true, the current step is marked as the last outer step and the transient calculation ends after finishing the step.
+This variable is set to true by FeenoX when the computation finished so it can be checked in an `IF` block to do something only in the last step.
+But this variable can also be set to true from the input file, indicating that the current step should also be the last one.
+For example, one can set `end_time = infinite` and then finish the computation at $t=10$ by setting `done = t > 10`.
+This `done` variable can also come from (and sent to) other sources, like a shared memory object for coupled calculations.

 ### `done_static`